UrbanScientist/UrbanScientist/_posts/2019-01-01-Mathematics-of-the-Powerball-blog.md

 ---
 layout: post
 title:  "A Mathematical Understanding of the Powerball Lottery"
-date:   2019-12-27 08:41:00
+date:   2018-12-27 08:41:00
 categories: Mathematics

 ---

-The popular Powerball Lottery offered in the United States has in the past years, evolved to accommodate larger payouts due to several iterative adjustments in the game's structure.
+The popular Powerball lottery offered in the United States has in the past years, evolved to accommodate larger payouts due to several iterative adjustments in the game's structure.
 The most recent adjustment was set in place for the drawing which occurred on October 7th, 2015.
-This probabilistic alteration has opened the opportunity for players to potentially win payouts in excess of $1 billion.
-This post is the first in a series and seeks to understand how to calculate and comprehend the underlying probabilities or odds associated with the Powerball Lottery game, and to statistically and mathematically explore of the historical outcomes arising from each drawing from the game. <!--more--> If you prefer to computationally walk through the blog post, I will place code snippets within this article for you to run on your own {% sidenote 'One' 'I will be using Python 3.7 for this project.
+This probabilistic alteration opened the opportunity for players to potentially win payouts in excess of $1 billion.

+This post is the first in a series and seeks to understand how to calculate and comprehend the underlying probabilities associated with the Powerball lottery game. <!--more--> If you prefer to computationally walk through the blog post, I will place code snippets within this article for you to run on your own {% sidenote 'One' 'I will be using Python 3.7 for this project.
 Access the associated [Jupyter Notebook](https://github.com/UrbanScientist/1_Mathematical_Understanding_of_Powerball) for the project here.' %}

 ## Brief History of the Powerball Lottery Game

-Formed in a collaborative effort between the Multi-State Lottery Association (a nonprofit organization), and an agreement with the other US lotteries, the Powerball came into fruition.
-The Powerball lottery is a Multi-State lottery game offered for to players across 44 States in the US.
+Formed through a collaborative effort between the Multi-State Lottery Association (a nonprofit organization), and an agreement with the other US lotteries, the Powerball came into fruition.
+As mentioned in the name of the organization that set it up, the Powerball lottery is a Multi-State lottery game offered for to players across 44 States in the US.

 With the efforts of the Multi-State Lottery Association, the first Powerball drawing was held in 1992.
-The Powerball became the first lottery game to use two different pools of balls, from which the winning numbers were selected from.
+Unlike the other lottery game structures of the time, the Powerball became the first lottery game to use two different pools of balls from which the winning numbers were selected from.
 This was especially important for the Multi-State Lottery Association, because this two-pool system offered more variation in the numbers for players to select from, implicitly leading to high jackpot odds.

 ## The Game Structure

 For those who are not familiar with how to play the Powerball lottery, the game structure is very simple.
-There is one player who chooses numbers from two different pools.
+There is one player who chooses two sets of numbers from two different pools.
 One can think of a pool as consisting of a range from 1 to *N*, where the range implies that for every integer *x* within it is greater than or equal to 1, and less than or equal to *N*.

  {% math %} Pool = {[1,N] \implies \{ x \in \mathbb{Z} :  1  \leq  x  \leq  N\}}{% endmath %}

-The players can select their matrix of numbers by using the "Quick Pick" option, which allows a machine to choose random values for their ticket, or the players can create their own selection matrix on a card which is ran through the system manually.
+The players can select their two different sets of numbers by using the "Quick Pick" option, which allows a machine to choose random values for their ticket, or the players can manually create their own selection matrix.

 ##  Powerball Ticket Combinations